 Under visited and less touristy than other parts of Europe, Ukraine stands as one of the largest countries in Europe.
 Ukraine is a vibrant and beautiful country perched on the Black Sea, full of beaches, ancient castles, wild forests, stunning countryside, and a welcoming attitude from its friendly people.

 Ukraine offers several gorgeous attractions for tourists including its traditional villages and colourful modern cities, many of which feature UNESCO World Heritage Sites and well-kept historical artefacts.
-Its capital, Kiev, features the gold-domed St. Sophia’s Cathedral, with 11th-century mosaics and paintings is a highlight.
+Its capital, Kyiv, features the gold-domed St. Sophia’s Cathedral, with 11th-century mosaics and paintings is a highlight.
 Moreover, huge festivals celebrating its rich culture and history of folk traditions and diverse cultural influences take place yearly.
 Ukraine is also a very budget-friendly travel destination.
 All this together makes Ukraine a special destination, despite its political problems.

 Below are 10 places that will make you fall in love with this eastern European gem.
 Here are the best and most beautiful places to visit in Ukraine.